MarkusPic/MarkusPic/README.md

 - moody_chart
 - head-loss-nomogram

+Also have a look at my other repositories on [gitlab](https://gitlab.com/markuspichler).
+And see my published ready to use pacakges on [pypi](https://pypi.org/user/markusp/)

 <!--
 **MarkusPic/MarkusPic** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.